There are various types of hydrocephalus

 Hydrocephalus ex-vacuo occurs when stroke, degenerative diseases like Alzheimer’s disease, dementia, or any other traumatic injury occurs to the brain which results in brain tissue shrinking with relative increase in the ventricle size.

 These symptoms aren’t normally present all at the same time and only a few symptoms of hydrocephalus are seen at a time.
-If you suffer from any of the above symptoms, Consult a Best Neurosurgeon in Dubai or a Neurologist for further diagnosis of trigeminal neuralgia.
+If you suffer from any of the above symptoms, Consult the Best Neurosurgeon for further treatment of hydrocephalus in Dubai.

 Department of Neurosurgery - Zulekha Hospital, First Floor - Block B - 204th Rd, Al Nahda - Al Nahda 2 - Dubai